pypa/packaging.python.org/source/guides/migrating-to-pypi-org.rst

 some users may choose to opt in to using it.

-``pypi.org`` is expected to become the default recommended interface for browsing once the limitations in the next two sections are addressed (at which point attempts to access ``pypi.python.org`` will automatically be redirected to ``pypi.org``).
+``pypi.org`` is expected to become the default recommended interface for browsing once the limitations in the next section are addressed (at which point attempts to access ``pypi.python.org`` will automatically be redirected to ``pypi.org``).